-You’ll also save on overhead: if were to have a bunch of product on hand, then you’re going to need space to house that product.
-You’ll want to insure it, of course, and you’ll need to exact some control via software to keep tabs of what’s coming in and what’s shipping out.
+You’ll also save on overhead: if we're to have a bunch of products on hand, then you’re going to need space to house that product.
+You’ll want to ensure it, of course, and you’ll need to exact some control via software to keep tabs of what’s coming in and what’s shipping out.
 All of these things come at a price, and it’s a price you’ll be paying monthly if you want to carry your own inventory.

 Flexible Catalog for your Business

 If something isn’t selling well, you won’t be stuck with a bunch of pieces you can’t move.
 Instead, you just discontinue carrying a product.
 This is helpful on an individual level, but it’s also a great asset for your business as a whole: you’re essentially A/B testing your product line without any added financial risk.

 You might get to a point where you find that it makes sense to carry your own inventory.
 But if you never do get to that point, there’s no upper limit on your growth with drop shipping.
 If you want to sell more products, you don’t need to buy more inventory and you won’t need to find bigger warehouse space.
 You just sell more products.

 There is a Downside, Too